jeng37/Micronova-Diadema-IDRO-to-Home-Assistant/README.md

 Total-Control-app-to-HA

-"uncloud" Extraflame NAVEL 2.0 Wifi Modul to Home Assistant.
+"uncloud" La Nordica Extraflame Dadema IDRO / NAVEL 2.0 Wifi Modul to Home Assistant.

 What has happened so far.